Stop autoplay videos in Safari on Mac

 Some websites—and others who provide those sites with content, including advertisers—automatically play video when you visit their site.
 Muting tabs and windows is a quick and temporary solution, but you can permanently block video for an individual website or for all websites.

 Block video for the currently displayed website

-Choose Safari > Settings for This Website.
+In the Safari app on your Mac, choose Safari > Settings for This Website.

 You can also Control-click in the Smart Search field, then choose Settings for This Website.